last updated: July 2021

 Alexie Millikin, PhD expected 2024.
 Topic: A paleomagnetic fold test on Cryogenian interglacial strata, Kaoko foreland, Namibia.

-Emily Stewart, PhD expected 2020.
-Topic: Further paleomagnetic study of the Keilberg cap carbonate, Etoto syncline, Namibia.
+Emily Stewart, PhD 2020, currently postdoc at Caltech.
+Topic (minor discourse): Further paleomagnetic study of the Keilberg cap carbonate, Etoto syncline, Namibia.

 Devon Cole, PhD 2019, currently NASA Postdoctoral Fellow at Georgia Institute of Technology.
 Topic (minor discourse): Testing Vaalbara supercraton reconstructions with integrated paleomagnetism and U-Pb geochronology of mafic dykes from Pilbara, Western Australia.